B.C. hockey coach creates ‘gear library’ to remove cost barrier of sport

 The school’s parent advisory council raised enough money to cover the team’s fees and Abbie’s Sport Shop also donated new “jills,” which are groin protectors and cost $50 each alone, he said.

-The Tupper Tigers, who are in Grades 8 through 12, hit the ice for the first time last week and are preparing for their first game in January as one of eight teams in a high school league.
+The Tigers had their first two practices last week in preparation for their first game in January as one of eight teams in a high school league.

-Hickling, who has two kids at the school, says he believes there should be more opportunities for “late beginners” to try out the sport, especially girls who often have fewer opportunities to play.
+Hickling, who has two kids at the school, said he believes there should be more opportunities for “late beginners” to try out the sport, especially girls who often have fewer opportunities to play.

 “I’m excited to get the season started and see what we can do.
 We’ve been on the ice twice and it was fantastic, the girls who can play can mentor the girls who are just learning,” he said.